-In the color red, we highlighted a challenging situation that may occur in any other domain but is frequent in the Bible.
+In the color red, we highlight a challenging situation that may occur in any other domain but is frequent in the Bible.
 Someone is said to be the father of another person figuratively.
-That is the case when David figured out as the son of Abraham.
-Someone is said to be the father of another person figuratively.
 That is the case when David is called to be the son of Abraham.
-The fact which is represented by the Prolog tuple as is father(abraham, david).
+The fact which is represented by the Prolog tuple as is father (abraham, david).
 Almost at the end of the table, another expression, in red, saying that David is the father of Jesus Christ.
-There are two important things to point out in this example: a) the first is when someone else is said to be the father of Jesus, but b) Jesus is given another name, for instance, Jesus Christ.
-Would it be another person or the same Jesus mentioned previously?
-That is one of the disambiguation challenges we also need to tackle to extract the correct fact and thus be able to reason correctly over them.
+There are two important things to point out in this example: a) the first is when someone else is said to be the father of Jesus, but b) Jesus is given